 The scholarship includes a high-quality laptop in the first year as well as four years of;

 • Online IT support

 • High-speed internet

 • $2500 worth of online of face to face tutoring

 • Online homework help

 • Prepaid expense cards for essential school needs such as uniforms, textbooks, and school excursions

-Each scholar is also allocated a personal coach who supports and guides them through the four years of the program.
-We have over 80 volunteer coaches working with us, many of who have educational experiences, and all with a deep passion for helping the girls excel.
+Each scholar is allocated a personal coach who supports and guides them through the four years of the program.
+We have over 80 volunteer coaches working with us.
+Many have experience in the education sector and all of them are committed to helping the girls excel.

-We also have a growing enrichment program for the scholars that introducing them to a range of career experiences to broaden their horizons about what is on offer with tertiary education.
-Some of our partners include Google, NAB, 3M, Mastercard, USYD, UNSW, the University of New England, EY, Baker McKenzie, to name a few.
+We also provide an enrichment program to introduce scholars to a range of career experiences and broaden their horizons about possible tertiary education pathways.
+Some of our partners are Google, NAB, 3M, Mastercard, EY, Baker McKenzie, USYD, UNSW, and the University of New England, to name a few.

 Check your eligibility and understand how the scholarship program operates.